Franc-Zar/CTFsWriteups/1337-Intigriti-CTF-2024/crypto/schrodingers-pad/schrodingers_pad.md

 To recover the session key is sufficient to send a chosen plaintext such as `\x00 * MAX_LENGTH`, i.e., a null-byte sequence of length equal to key length.

-Then it is necessary to retrieve the server encrypted output `c_ciphertext` and `cat_state`, reverse `check_cat_box` manipulations with the function defined above, and then, since the plaintext is chosen and known, guess the key one byte at a time by attempting decryption of each `ciphertext` byte `ciphertext[i]` until it is correctly decrypted.
+Then, it is necessary to retrieve the server encrypted output `c_ciphertext` and `cat_state`, reverse `check_cat_box` manipulations with the function defined above, and, since the plaintext is chosen and known, guess the key one byte at a time by attempting decryption of each `ciphertext` byte `ciphertext[i]` until it is correctly decrypted.
 Once the client chosen message has been decrypted, the key is discovered.

 ```python